DustinThewind505/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    1. I learned that 'express' is ike the 'react' of the backend.
+I learned about using express.Router and all about middleware.

 - [ ] Describe Middleware?
+    2. Most code we write is middleware.
+Middleware is a list(an array) of functions that get executed in the order they are introduced to a server.

 - [ ] Describe a Resource?
+    3. A Resource is Data(objects, stored values) or functions.
+Users can access the through url endpoints to perform CRUD operations.

 - [ ] What can the API return to help clients know if a request was successful?
+    4. It can return error middleware including the type of error.
+It can also return status codes such ass 200 for OK, 201 for created, or 404 for does not exist.

 - [ ] How can we partition our application into sub-applications?
+    5. Routing can break an application into smaller parts.
+These smaller parts are accessable by visiting specific URLs to access specific routes.

 ## Minimum Viable Product